-- (9) Take the document sensor harness out of cable hooks provided on the lower ADF chute. - (10) Disconnect the ADF motor harness from the motor, then take its harness out of the cable guides and hooks. - (11) Release the grounding wire from the ADF drive unit by removing the screw. - (12) Remove the two screws from the lower ADF chute. - (13) Lift up the lower ADF chute in the direction of the arrow shown below, taking care not to touch the anti-static brush. - (14) Press the latch to the left and remove the pinch rollers and its shaft.
+- (9) Take the document sensor harness out of cable hooks provided on the lower ADF chute. - (10) Disconnect the ADF motor harness from the motor, then take its harness out of the cable guides and hooks. - (11) Release the grounding wire from the ADF drive unit by removing screw "b." - (12) Remove two screws "a" from the lower ADF chute. - (13) Lift up the lower ADF chute in the direction of the arrow shown below, taking care not to touch the anti-static brush. - (14) Press the latch to the left and remove the pinch rollers and its shaft.